ohdongha/OrthNet/README.md

 	```

 ### Input #3: between-species best-hit pairs
 A tab-delimited text file with the GeneID of the query gene and its 'best-hit' or best-hit candidate GeneID in the target genome, one pair per line, for all possible pairs of genomes in *ProjectID.list*.
+Below, I describe two methods using BLASTN (default) and MMseqs2 (alternative):

+1.
-1. For all *GenomeIDs* in *ProjectID.list*, create a blast database for the representative CDS sequences in *GenomeID.cds.rep.fa*:
+	For all *GenomeIDs* in *ProjectID.list*, create a blast database for the representative CDS sequences in *GenomeID.cds.rep.fa*:

 	```
 	makeblastdb -in GenomeID.cds.rep.fa -dbtype nucl
 	```